vinogradova-lab/cell-type-specific-proximity-labeling/README.md

    - and you can also find a barplot indicating the abundance of TP and FP proteins in that final list compared to a barplot without any filtering (ie with what we started initially)
 2. Serum samples
    - also here each sample has its own folder
-   - but with serum samples we do not perform any cutoff roc analysis
+   - but with serum samples we do not perform any cutoff roc analysis we only add fold change columns (median cre+ / median cre-) per condition for easier filtering in final table
-   - TODO: before providing the final table for serum, I could filter based on enrichment in min 2 replicates, for now there is no filtering step
+   - there is no enrichment filtering appplied to this data, all identified proteins are shown in volcano plot
    - the final table is annotated and volcano plots are created based on that table, volcano plot data can be found in the final table

 Ad volcano plots: p-values were calculated with T-test for the means of two independent samples and volcano plots show uncorrected p-values.
 Significant proteins which show a > 1.5 fold change are highlighted in either red or green.